EgehanKilicarslan/minebot/docs/CommandSystem.md

-# Command Configuration Guide
+# 🛠️ Command Configuration Guide

 This document explains the command configuration system used in our Discord bot.
-Let's break down the configuration structure using the "ban" command as an example.
+We'll break down the structure using the "ban" command as an example.

-## Command Configuration Structure
+## 📋 Command Configuration Structure

-Each command in the bot is configured through a JSON structure that determines its behavior, permissions, cooldowns, and logging features.
-Here's a detailed explanation of each component:
+Each command is configured through a JSON structure that determines its behavior, permissions, cooldowns, and logging features.

-### Basic Structure
+### ✨ Basic Structure

 ```json
 "ban": {